List of Iron Chef episodes

 This is the list of episodes for the Japanese cooking television series Ryōri no Tetsujin, known among English-speaking audiences as Iron Chef, produced by Fuji Television.
 The series is a cooking competition in which a challenger chef "battles" one of the resident "Iron Chefs" by cooking at least one dish in a one-hour time slot based on a theme ingredient.

-Not included in the lists below is a special episode titled "The Legend of Michiba", aired on January 5, 1996.
-This special episode was made exclusively for English-speaking audiences, especially "Iron Chef fans in the States."
+Not included in the lists below are two special episodes titled "Michiba Spotlight" and "Sakai and Chen Spotlight".
+These special episodes were made exclusively for English-speaking audiences, especially "Iron Chef fans in the States."

 For consistency, all Japanese names are in Western order, macroned with Hepburn romanization.
 All other East Asian names, on the other hand, are in Eastern order.
 Also, for each of the non-Japanese East Asian challengers, as much as possible, the name used is the romanization used by either the English-dubbed version of the show or any English language publication or website.
 Otherwise, the romanization used for the Chinese names is derived from the Mandarin Chinese pronunciation and Pinyin romanization of the name (the episode involving the only Korean to compete in the show has already been dubbed in English).

 All East Asian challengers, except those with Wikipedia articles, will have their names in kanji in parentheses upon first mention in the list.
 For the non-Japanese East Asian challengers, the Japanese pronunciation of the name as used in the show (or at least the name used by Chairman Kaga, if subtitled without voiceovers, in the English-dubbed versions) is also included.

 In the case of East Asians with mixed Chinese-Japanese heritage, such as Chen Kenichi, they follow the same criteria as the Chinese names (i.e. Eastern order and Japanese pronunciation guide beside kanji).